-WASHINGTON (AP) — The White House says Lawrence Summers, who was considered the leading candidate to replace current Federal Reserve Chairman Ben Bernanke, has withdrawn his name from consideration.
+WASHINGTON (AP) — Lawrence Summers, who was considered the leading candidate to succeed Ben Bernanke as Federal Reserve chairman, has withdrawn from consideration, the White House said Sunday.

-In a statement, President Barack Obama praises Summers but says he has accepted his decision.
+In a statement, Obama said he had accepted Summers' decision.

 As director of the National Economic Council, Summers oversaw the administration's response to the economic and financial crisis early in Obama's first term.

-Summers, a former Treasury secretary under President Bill Clinton, faced opposition from some Democrats, including members of the Senate Banking Committee, and he alluded to it in a letter he sent to Obama on Sunday to formally withdraw from consideration.
+Yet Summers faced strenuous opposition from some Democrats, including members of the Senate Banking Committee.
+Summers alluded to the opposition to his candidacy in a letter he sent Sunday to Obama to formally withdraw from consideration.

-Summers' decision could make current Fed vice chairwoman Janet Yellen the leading candidate to replace Bernanke.
+Summers' decision could make Yellen the leading candidate to replace Bernanke.
 Yellen, who became a member of the Fed's board of governors in 1994, would be the first woman to run the Fed.

 Obama is expected to announce his nomination as early as this month.
 Bernanke's term ends Jan.
 31, 2014.